MillerBrainObservatory/mbo_utilities/README.md

 ## Usage

-We encourage users to start with the demo notebook [user_guide](./demos/user_guide.ipynb), available as a jupyter notebook or rendered in the [docs](https://millerbrainobservatory.github.io/mbo_utilities/user_guide.html) and can be downloaded on the top right of the page.
+We encourage users to start with the [user_guide](https://millerbrainobservatory.github.io/mbo_utilities/user_guide.html)

+You can run this code by available as a jupyter notebook or rendered in the [docs](./demos/user_guide.ipynb) and can be downloaded on the top right of the page.

 See [array types](https://millerbrainobservatory.github.io/mbo_utilities/array_types.html) for additional information about each file-type and it's associated lazy array.

 **Launch GUI:**